Weoice/Ap-physics-StudyGuide/DEVPOST.md

 # Quanta — DSH Hacks V1 Submission

-**Theme:** AI × STEM Education
-**Category:** Web application / AI-driven learning tool

 ## Inspiration

 AP Physics is one of the hardest exams a high school student can take.
-Before the 2025 redesign, AP Physics 1 had one of the lowest pass rates of any AP exam — under half of students passed.
-The subject is unforgiving: it rewards deep conceptual reasoning, not memorization, and most students do not have access to a tutor who can explain a concept three different ways or work through a problem with them at 11 p.m. the night before a test.
+Before the 2025 redesign, AP Physics 1 had one of the lowest pass rates of any AP exam, under half of the students passed.
+I myself have taken these classes as a high schooler and stuggled a lot.
+Throughout my jounrey, I tried to find a tool that could help me with these topics, but I unfortunatly never really found any.
+That is why, I made my own AP Physics Study tool.
+Quanta.

-Quanta exists to give every AP Physics student that tutor.
+Quanta exists to give every AP Physics student a tutor.

 ## What it does

-Quanta covers all four AP Physics courses — Physics 1, Physics 2, Physics C:
+Quanta covers all four AP Physics courses - Physics 1, Physics 2, Physics C:
-Mechanics, and Physics C: E&M — aligned to the 2024–25 revised frameworks.
-It has four tools:
+Mechanics, and Physics C: E&M, all up to date with the 2025-2026 course framework

 1. **Learn** — deep, exam-focused explanations of any topic, structured into intuition, key equations, a derivation/deeper dive, a worked example, common